federicohaag/LinkedInScraping/README.md

 ## Running

-Open the `profiles.txt` file and insert the URLs of the LinkedIn profiles you want to do the scraping.
+Open the `profiles_data.txt` file and insert the URLs of the LinkedIn profiles you want to do the scraping.
 For example:
 ```
 https://www.linkedin.com/in/federicohaag/